-Owners of historic buildings can apply for financial help to meet the cost of high quality repairs made by specialist craftspeople using traditional materials.
+Owners of historic buildings or ancient monuments can apply for financial help to meet the cost of high quality repairs or conservation made by specialist craftspeople using traditional skills and materials.

-The aim of the Historic Environment Repair Grant is to conserve original features in buildings of special architectural or historic interest.
+The aim of the Historic Environment Repair Grant is to conserve original features of buildings and ancient monuments of special architectural or historic interest.

-Owners must insure and maintain the building and allow some access to the public in return for financial help.
+Owners must insure and maintain the building, or look after the ancient monument, and allow an agreed level of access to the public in return for financial help.

 Individuals and organisations (public and private) may apply for a Historic Environment Repair Grant.